Your Louisiana Ring

-Inside each ring is the inscription, "heart and hand" — the final three words of the University's alma mater.
+Inside of each ring is the inscription “Heart and Hand” which are the final three words of the university’s alma mater.

-Our Ring Ceremony celebrates the bond between all UL graduates.
-Students and past graduates are presented with the rings they ordered by President Savoie during the ceremony.
+UL Lafayette’s Ring Ceremony celebrates the bond between al UL Lafayette graduates.
+Students and alumni are presented with class rings by President Savoie during the ceremony.

 The night before the ceremony, the rings are loaded onto a custom-built metal pirogue to spend the night in Cypress Lake.
 These rings are guarded by ROTC students of the University.
 This event is known as Rock the Swamp.